astronomer/docs/learn/airflow-variables.md

 ### Using the Airflow CLI

-The Airflow CLI contains options to set, get and delete [Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#variables).
+The Airflow CLI contains options to set, get and delete [Apache Airflow® variables](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#variables).
 To create an Airflow variable via the CLI use the following command:

 <Tabs
     defaultValue="astro"